ttkb-oss/dedup/README.md

 `com.apple.ResourceFork` xattr) along with a `com.apple.decmps` xattr describing compression details (algorithm, original file size), and the `UF_COMPRESSED` flag.
 There is no data in any data blocks (né data fork).

+**UPDATE** In macOS 15 Sequoia, HFS Compressed files now appear to be transparently handled and no longer expose `UF_COMPRESSED`.